xiao-mantou/GamingTweaks/OS (general)/Readme.md

 Whenever you stream games via OBS Studio, make sure you disable GameDVR, it is also a smart advice to in general stay away from it since most applications & games are simply not optimized for it - this doesn't have anything to do with that MS _fucked something up_ it's more that most older games (and even several new ones) are not adopted to get any benefit in such _low-latency_ mode.

-Keep in mind that the reg tweak is not needed in case you're on RS5+ because `Settings > Gaming > Game bar` is the way to go (since some people reporting to have other registry values).
+Keep in mind that the registry tweak is not needed in case you're on RS5+ because `Settings > Gaming > Game bar` is the way to go (since some people reporting to have other registry values).

 ```bash
 Windows Registry Editor Version 5.00